Delissea rhytidosperma

 The corollas typically has three knobs (1 dorsal, 2 lateral).

 A leaf comparison of three of the four (or five) remaining species of Delissea.
 Left to right: Delissea kauaiensis, young leaf (Kauaʻi); D. rhytidosperma (Kauaʻi); D. waianaeensis (Waiʻanae Mountains, Oʻahu).
 Notice the much longer leaf petiole of Delissea kauaiensis (on the left) with the shorter petiole of D. rhytidosperma (center).
 See Delissea kauaiensis for photos of larger, mature leaves.
-If look closely at the flowers of Delissea kauaiensis on left with Delissea rhytidosperma on right, you will see that Delissea kauaiensis has three knobs on the corollas (flowers), whereas D. rhytidosperma has one, sometimes absent.
-See Delissea kauaiensis for a photo closeup of a flowers with distinctive knobs.
+If you look closely at the flowers of Delissea kauaiensis (on the left) and Delissea rhytidosperma (on the right), you will notice that Delissea kauaiensis has three knobs on the corollas (flowers), whereas D. rhytidosperma has one dorsal knob, sometimes absent.
+See Delissea kauaiensis for a photo close-up of flowers with distinctive knobs.

 Growth Requirements